-Around the 17th of each month, an email will be sent to the student's Bethel email address alerting them that the monthly statement is available to view online with access instructions.
+Around the 17th of each month, an email will be sent to the student's Bethel email address alerting them that the monthly statement is available to view with a link to access the statement.
 Monthly statements will not be mailed to the home address.
 Students are responsible for forwarding monthly statement information to parents or others who are helping to pay their bill.